bsejawal/how-to/Git-command.md

 git log --oneline
 ```

-## Remove a git commit which has not been pushed
+## Remove a git commit which has not been pushed(for only one commit)
 ```
 git reset HEAD~1
 ```